tuanngo0898/Do-An/readme.md

 For cloud trainning, this project include Colab.ipynb file which is used to train the model with Colab.

-For normal tranning, this project need python tensorflow or tensorflow-gpu to be pre-installed.
+For normal tranning, this project need python tensorflow or tensorflow-gpu to be pre-installed:

 * Install cuda toolkit 10.0
 * Install cuda cudnn7